 which gave it a longer range and greater armor penetration than it's American counterpart.
 It was quite effective against most of its targets and inspired the Americas to upgrade their design to the M20 Super Bazooka.
 It suffered from low production numbers like many other Wehrmacht weapons, so there were far too few to change the course of the war (about 280,000 panzerschrecks were made compared to over 6 million panzerfausts)

 The Japanese, lacking in both wartime production capacity and sense of self-preservation, invented an interesting expedient—the “lunge mine,” or "anti-tank spear."
 This was a primitive HEAT warhead on the end of a pole, with an effective range of less than 12 feet.
 This was obviously disposable.
-Many Japanese veterans in unmarked graves will tell you that the user was, too.
+If the many Japanese veterans in unmarked graves could talk, they'd tell you that the user was, too.